concur/concur-platform-sdk-dotnet/README.md

 * Update ExpenseEntries ById Async
 * Delete ExpenseEntries ById Async

 The *CRUD operation names* are the well known __Get__, __Create__, __Update__, and __Delete__.
-So if you need to get a resource you type __Get__ and intellisense will show you all resources available for this operation, the same applies if you need to Create, Update or Delete, simply type the operation name and let intellisense tell you which resources supports that operation.
+So if you need to get a resource you type __Get__ and intellisense will show you all resources available for that operation.
+The same applies if you need to Create, Update or Delete, simply type the operation name and let intellisense tell you which resources supports that operation.
 Unfortunately not all resources support already all 4 operations.
-NOTE: AuthenticationService also supports __Revoke__ as an exceptional operation name and that can also be noticed using auto complete-word and intellisense.
+NOTE: AuthenticationService also supports __Revoke__ as an exceptional operation name and that can also be noticed using intellisense.

 The *resource names* are based on usual names for Expense and Travel business.
 They are the following: